-CORE Group takes on 7 new EU research projects
+CORE Innovation Group takes on 7 new EU research projects

 Author: CORE Innovation Centre